 Hawaii is offering the GED for high school equivalency testing.
-The HiSET exam is no longer available.
+The HiSET exam is no longer available in Hawaii.

-The GED exam offers individuals who haven’t completed high school the chance to acquire an equivalent credential.
+The GED exam offers individuals who haven’t completed high school the opportunity to acquire an equivalent credential.

-The GED® is entirely computer-formatted and costs $150 for all 4 computer-based tests, or $37.50 per subtest in Hawaii.
+The GED® is entirely computer-formatted and costs $150 for all 4 computer-based tests ($37.50 per subtest) in Hawaii when taken at a test center.

 The GED exam includes four individual subtests (modules) that can be completed separately.

-To earn a high school equivalency (HSE) diploma, students need to pass the four independent sub-exams that make up the GED exam.
-The sub-exams cover the academic subject areas of Mathematics, Science, Social studies, and Language Arts (reading and writing combined into one exam).
+To earn a GED Hawaii high school equivalency (HSE) diploma, students need to pass the four independent sub-exams that make up the GED exam.
+The sub-exams cover the academic subject areas of

-After passing the GED exam, you are awarded the High School Equivalency diploma.
-This document is nationwide accepted in exactly the same way as a regular high school diploma by virtually all recruiters, employers, government institutions, and universities.
+After passing the GED exam, you are awarded the Hawaii High School Equivalency diploma.
+This document is nationwide accepted in exactly the same way as a regular high school diploma by virtually all recruiters, employers, government institutions, and colleges and universities.

 - In Hawaii, GED applicants must be at least 16 years old.